 Olympic National Park

-An easy day trip from Seattle is one of the most insanely beautiful and diverse national parks in the USA.
+An easy day trip from Seattle is one of the USA’s most insanely beautiful and diverse national parks.
 The Olympic National Park on the Olympic Peninsular is a one-of-a-kind natural attraction covering close to a million acres in area.

-Thanks to the immense size, Olympic National Park includes a staggering array of wildlife and diverse ecosystems and terrains.
+Thanks to its immense size, Olympic National Park includes a staggering array of wildlife, diverse ecosystems, and terrains.
 From lush rainforests to alpine regions, rugged coastal wilderness, and immense dry areas, you’ll never get bored hiking in Olympic National Park.

 Hiking In Olympic National Park

 The diversity of terrains will also appeal to all types of hiking interests and wildlife enthusiasts.
-While it is possible to spend a lifetime exploring Olympic National Park, there is plenty of accessible hikes for day-trippers if you are short on time.
+While it is possible to spend a lifetime exploring Olympic National Park – one of the most popular road trip destinations from Seattle for good reason- there are plenty of accessible hikes for day-trippers if you are short on time.

-Southern California, famed for its never-ending sunshine, palm-lined beaches, unique desert landscapes, and of course, its beaches.
+Southern California is famed for its never-ending sunshine, palm-lined beaches, unique desert landscapes, and beaches.